 Two emergency glucagon products are currently available to treat severe hypoglycemia: Eli Lilly's GEK and Novo Nordisk's GlucaGen.
 Each kit is sold as a vial of lyophilized, glucagon powder with an exposed syringe/needle that contains a liquid diluent.
 The glucagon powder must be combined with the liquid diluent at the time of use and drawn into a syringe in accordance with a complex multi-step reconstitution and dose calibration procedure.
 Additionally, once reconstituted, the glucagon must be used immediately because once the lyophilized glucagon is combined with water, the solution becomes unstable and can fibrillate, rendering it inactive and potentially toxic.
 We believe that the drawbacks of currently marketed products and the lack of conversations regarding glucagon limit their adoption.
-In addition to the currently marketed GEK from Eli Lilly and Novo Nordisk's GlucaGen, we are currently aware of several product candidates that are expected to compete with our Gvoke HypoPen, if approved.
-Eli Lilly is developing an intranasal glucagon dry powder and submitted an NDA two months ahead of our NDA submission.
-While healthcare professionals as well as patients and caregivers believe both our Gvoke HypoPen and the intranasal dry powder are easy to use, they have expressed concern that the full dose of glucagon may not be delivered via intranasal absorption.
+In addition to the currently marketed GEK and Novo Nordisk's GlucaGen, we are currently aware of several product candidates that are expected to compete with our Glucagon Rescue Pen, if approved.
+Eli Lilly is developing an intranasal glucagon dry powder.
+While healthcare professionals as well as patients and caregivers believe both our Glucagon Rescue Pen and the intranasal dry powder are easy to use, they have expressed concern that the full dose of glucagon may not be delivered via intranasal absorption.
 Of note, in a Phase 1 clinical trial, a pediatric subject failed to achieve a ≥25 mg/dL rise in glucose because he blew his nose immediately after a 2 mg intranasal dose administration.

 In our market research, respondents ranked the importance of successful full-dose delivery and ability to tell if the full dose was administered significantly higher than the needleless attribute.
-In our market research, caregivers and people with diabetes associated our Gvoke HypoPen with efficacious and successful dose delivery, as well as ease of ability to tell if the full dose was administered.
-Similarly, healthcare professionals indicated that one of the most appealing attributes of our Gvoke HypoPen is the greater likelihood of successful dose delivery.
+In our market research, caregivers and people with diabetes associated our Glucagon Rescue Pen with efficacious and successful dose delivery, as well as ease of ability to tell if the full dose was administered.
+Similarly, healthcare professionals indicated that one of the most appealing attributes of our Glucagon Rescue Pen is the greater likelihood of successful dose delivery.

 In addition, Zealand Pharma is developing an SC dasiglucagon, a stable analog of human glucagon, in an auto-injector.
-Based on its public filings, Zealand has stated it intends to file an NDA in the second half of 2019.
-Zealand's dasiglucagon is currently in Phase 3 development and is being studied in adults and children.
+Zealand's dasiglucagon is currently in Phase 3 development and is being studied in adults only.
 Data released to date indicate that Zealand's dasiglucagon will have a room-temperature stable shelf-life up to 12 months.